 The Ministry of Science and Higher Education is responsible for the development and implementation of research policy in Poland, coordination of scientific activities at the national level, financial plan regarding science budget, funding of statutory activities of research units and large research infrastructure and construction investments, as well as promotion and financing of international co-operation in the area of research.
-One of the tools developed for these purposes are Ministry’s special programmes which allow to allocate funds directly to science development and additional tasks, such as supporting international mobility of researchers, encouraging Polish scientists to participate in the European Research Council’s competitions and supporting research promotion carried out by outstanding young scientists, results of which are published in JRC or ERIH.
+One of the tools developed for these purposes are Ministry’s special programmes which allow to allocate funds directly to science development and additional tasks, such as supporting international mobility of researchers, encouraging Polish scientists to participate in the European Research Council’s competitions and supporting research promotion carried out by outstanding young scientists.

 In Poland there are three national funding agencies: